MBB-team/VBA-toolbox/_wiki/Comparing-large-spaces-of-models.md

 ---
-title: "Comparison for large model spaces"
+title: "Bayesian model selection with large model spaces"
 ---
 * Will be replaced with the ToC, excluding the "Contents" header {:toc}